ty-elastic/videojs_observability/README.md

 2. [Launch Kibana on your Elastic stack](https://cloud.elastic.co/home)
 3. Navigate to `/app/discover` on your Kibana instance
 4. Ensure `traces-apm*,...` is selected as your data view
-5. Ensure new trace and metric records are being received from both the front-end player as well as the nginx back-end
+5. Ensure new trace and metric records are being received from both the frontend player as well as the nginx backend

 # Motivation